pateik73921/TheInterestingChromium/README.md

-# TheInterestingChromium
+# Chromium
-Its get rid of the google specific things and you need to precompitle the hole browser
+Its a google browser base for other brawsers like opera and more